 Micro-fine oxygen bubbles that are so small and light they cannot escape the water surface and remain suspended in the livewell/bait tank water column.
 Gills exposed to micro-fine oxygen gas bubbles during live transports burn, scare and damage delicate cell tissue.

-A LESSON IN OXYGEN BUBBLE SIZE IN SPORTSMEN’S LIVEWELLS AND BAIT TANKS
+A LESSON IN TOXIC OXYGEN BUBBLE SIZE IN SPORTSMEN’S LIVEWELLS AND BAIT TANKS

 1. Water and gas chemistry – micro-fine oxygen bubbles so tiny they remain suspended in the water column that make livewell water look milky transfer oxygen into solution fast and efficiently, quickly saturating/supersaturating water in seconds in a typical 20-30 gallon livewell or bait tank.
 Diffusers that make larger bubbles may take an extra minute or two to achieve the same DO saturation/supersaturation, but the final result is the same DO Saturation.